Fourteenth Saeima of Latvia

 The Fourteenth Saeima of Latvia (14.
 Saeima) was elected in the 2022 Latvian parliamentary election held on 1 October 2022.

 Election

 The 100 members of the Saeima are elected by open list proportional representation from five multi-member constituencies (Kurzeme, Latgale, Riga (in which overseas votes are counted), Vidzeme and Zemgale) between 12 and 36 seats in size.
 Seats are allocated using the Sainte-Laguë method with a national electoral threshold of 5%.

 Composition

-This list contains all 115 MPs who have served in the Fourteenth Saeima.
+This list contains all 100 MPs who have served in the Fourteenth Saeima, including 14 ministers within the Siliņa cabinet and the prime minister.